 However, this was never the truth and has resulted in many issues for the company.
 Not only has JUUL been the targets of many lawsuits, but they recently were given a stern warning from the FDA to cease their marketing actions.

 JUUL does not make any e-cigarettes that have any trace of the substance being used in the cannabinoid that is allegedly at fault in some reports.
 However, they are at fault when it comes to making their products appealing to younger audiences.
 Additionally, it is known that one of their pods contains the same amount of nicotine as one pack of cigarettes.
 Some teens are smoking up to three and four pods a day.

 Not only does this cause them to become horrendously addicted to nicotine, but it in result is capable of directing their use towards traditional cigarettes.
 Consequently, they can also come to try additional things with their e-cigarettes.
 Exemplifying how some kids are coming in contact with the oil potentially at fault.

 The Liability and Legality

 With this unique situation, an opportunity is beginning to rise that will allow people to have the ability to file lawsuits in order to cause JUUL and other companies to dwindle.
-For their negligent behavior while directly targeting youth with their marketing campaigns, JUUL is certainly liable for any personal injuries that people have incurred from these products.
+For their negligent behavior, while directly targeting youth with their marketing campaigns, JUUL is certainly liable for any personal injuries that people have incurred from these products.

-Reyes Browne Reilley welcomes any of those that are looking to get rightful justice on behalf of their injuries caused by electronic nicotine delivery system.
+Reyes Browne Reilley welcomes any of those that are looking to get rightful justice on behalf of their injuries caused by the electronic nicotine delivery system.
 The CEO of JUUL feels they’re only partly responsible.

 Need an Attorney for Your Case of Dangerous Devices or Defective Products?